sqlc-dev/sqlc/README.md

 Each package document has the following keys:
 - `name`:
-  - The package name to use for the generated code
+  - The package name to use for the generated code.
+Defaults to `path` basename
 - `emit_json_tags`:
   - If true, add JSON tags to generated structs.
 Defaults to `false`.
 - `emit_prepared_queries`: